-1104.03(3) Benefit/Cost Analysis
+1104.04(3) Benefit/Cost Analysis

 Inherent with understanding the performance trade-offs being considered, is the overall benefit/cost for the alternatives proposed.
-In some cases, decisions will be based on life cycle cost for maintenance items, as discussed in Chapter 301.
+Although a factor for all potential alternatives, in some cases, decisions will be based on life cycle operating and maintenance costs, as discussed in Chapter 301.
 In other cases, perceived benefits are a challenge to quantify and will need analysis such as that discussed in NCHRP Report 642: Quantifying the Benefits of Context Sensitive Solutions: www.trb.org/Publications/Blurbs/162282.aspx

-1104.05 References
+1104.06 References